Loading...

 Portion Control

-Reduce the portion size of chicken biryani and chicken 65.
-Smaller portions can help minimize the glucose spike.
+Start by reducing the portion size of the chicken biryani and chicken 65.
+Smaller portions will result in a smaller glucose spike.

-Incorporate vegetables such as spinach, broccoli, or bell peppers into your meal.
-These can slow down carbohydrate absorption.
+Include a generous serving of non-starchy vegetables such as spinach, broccoli, or bell peppers with your meal.
+These can help slow down the absorption of carbohydrates.

 healthspan-mbl